The Journeyman was built by Joe Jones in the summer of

 The Big Bertha.

-launched on April 26th but I never got to see it.
+was launched on April 26th but I never got to see it.
 Though I

 had been to my first launch just two weeks before, the rockets

 were relatively large and the engines used were relatively

 small.
 Not having much money, I selected the Streak because it

 was the cheapest rocket in the catalog.
-I didn't realize it was also the
+I didn't realize it was

 vanished.
 I remember looking at the pad and wondering what had

-happened, as my little rocket that I had so carefully assembled and
+happened, as my rocket that I had so carefully assembled and

 painted had turned into smoke.
-It took me two whole seconds
+It took me a few seconds to

 anything up there.
 Neither did anybody else!
 Well, it had to